MStoreide/Manim_Computer_Graphics/README.md

 - BRDF Modeling
 - Rendering Equation

-Software is originally created by 3blue1brown (Grant Sanderson) (https://github.com/3b1b/manim) and maintained by Manim Community (https://github.com/ManimCommunity/manim).
+Manim Software is originally created by Grant Sanderson (3blue1brown) (https://github.com/3b1b/manim) and maintained by Manim Community (https://github.com/ManimCommunity/manim).
 The software is double-licensed under the MIT license, with copyright by 3blue1brown LLC (see LICENSE), and copyright by Manim Community Developers (see LICENSE.community).